unstoppabledomains/dev-docs/crypto-payments/integrating-with-libraries/libraries-usage.md

 ---
 title: Using the Resolution Libraries
-description: This page reviews the process for sending and receiving crypto payments using resolution libraries.
+description: This page covers the process for sending and receiving crypto payments using resolution libraries.
 ---

 ## Resolving a Crypto Address From a Domain